beling/book-pl/src/ch09-02-recoverable-errors-with-result.md

 much a primitive.
 In Chapter 13, you’ll learn about closures; the `Result<T, E>` type has many methods that accept a closure and are implemented using `match` expressions.
 Using those methods will make your code more concise.
-A more seasoned Rustacean might write this code instead of Listing 9-5:
+A more seasoned Rustacean might write this code instead of listing 9-5:

 ```rust,ignore
 {{#rustdoc_include ../listings/ch09-error-handling/no-listing-03-closures/src/main.rs}}
 ```

-Although this code has the same behavior as Listing 9-5, it doesn’t contain any `match` expressions and is cleaner to read.
+Although this code has the same behavior as listing 9-5, it doesn’t contain any `match` expressions and is cleaner to read.
 Come back to this example after you’ve read Chapter 13, and look up the `unwrap_or_else` method in the standard library documentation.
 Many more of these methods can clean up huge nested